lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Linux/lab-1.md

 - Understand the purpose of the man command
 - Demonstrate the search feature of the man pages
 - Examine man page headers
-# 📝Task 1: Use SSH to connect to an Amazon Linux EC2 instance
-In this task, you will connect to a Amazon Linux EC2 instance.
-You will use an SSH utility to perform all of these operations.

-# 📝 Task 2: Explore the man Pages
+# 📝 Explore the man Pages
 In this exercise, you use a bash terminal to view the Linux standard help system.
 This system is generally referred to as the manual pages (or man pages).

 In the SSH terminal, run: